 - MPs and MLAs or a member of local authority

 - A person who is affiliated to a political party

 - Persons convicted of any offense involving moral turpitude

 - A person who was removed or dismissed from the public services

 Qualification of Members

-- Former Chief Justice of a High Court
+- a former Chief Justice of a High Court.

 - Non-judicial member should be an eminent person having special knowledge and expertise of minimum 25 years in the matters relating to anti-corruption policy, public administration etc.

 - Chairperson selected by a selection committee on the recommendation of searching committee

 - Selection Committee for Chairperson and members of Lokpal